 This triangle forms the posterior part of the perineum.
 The base of the triangle is formed by an imaginary line connecting the two ischial tuberosities.
 The coccyx and the sacrotuberous ligaments form its other boundaries.
 The triangle consists of

-- the anus and the anal aperture;
+- Anus and the anal aperture;

 Ischioanal Fossa or the Ischiorectal Fossa

 It is a space located on either side of the anal canal.
-It has been described as wedge or prism shaped with its base being formed by the skin.
+It has been described as wedge or prism-shaped with its base being formed by the skin.
 The apex of this space is situated deep, directed towards the pubic symphysis.
 The anococcygeal body separates the two fossae.
 However, the fossae communicate with each other superior to the anococcygeal body and also posterior to the anal canal.